 We live in a world where one must interact with technology daily.
 Unfortunately, not all of us know how to shift from only consuming technology to producing it.
 If you are a woman or gender minority and are interested in diving into the world of the internet with us - we have good news for you!

-This spring, we are holding a two day workshop for beginners.
-It will take place on March 15 and March 16 at Alchemy Code Lab in Portland, OR.
+This winter, we are holding a two day workshop for beginners.
+It will take place on January 31 and February 1 at Puppet in Portland, OR

 If you are curious what we mean by "women and gender minorities", please see our FAQ.